 - Attribution - This license allows others to distribute, tweak, remix, and build upon work, even commercially, as long as they credit the creator for the original work.

-- Attribution-NoDerivs - This license allows for commercial and non-commercial redistribution, if the work is passed along in whole and unchanged, with credit to the creator.
+- Attribution-NoDerivs - This license facilitates commercial and non-commercial redistribution, if the work is passed along in whole and unchanged, with credit to the creator.

 - Attribution-NonCommercial-ShareAlike - Others can remix, tweak, and build upon work for non-commercial purposes, granted they credit the creator and license any new creations under the matching terms.